devuri/my-members-only/readme.txt

 Protect content in posts and pages with shortcodes [membersonly] protected[/membersonly] .

 == Description ==
-[iCeyi Members Only Shortcode](http://qweelo.com/iceyi-members-only-shortcode/) makes it easy for anyone to protect content on a WordPress site in any post or page using shortcodes.
+[iCeyi Members Only Shortcode](http://qweelo.com/iceyi-members-only-shortcode/) is a free WordPress plugin that makes it easy for anyone to protect content on a WordPress site in any post or page using shortcodes.

 `[membersonly] protected [/membersonly] `